kdb82/byudev-react-eportfolio/README.md

 - When you are done with the configuration, we highly recommend to read through the [GitHub Actions Configuring a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) docs.

+Removed "node fetch.js &&" from yaml and went to v20 node

 #### Deploying to GitHub Pages

 This section guides you to deploy your portfolio on GitHub pages.